AliShahabzadeh/Logical-Networks/README.md

 > - `Expression.txt`: Contains the Boolean expression for the exercise
 > - `Simulation.v`: Contains the simulation of the desired circuit in Verilog

+> [!WARNING]
+> Not all files within the directories are complete, as my study process is still ongoing.

 ## How to Use the Files
 To open and run the `.dig` files, you will need the **Digital** logic simulator, which can be downloaded here:
 </br>